About Spirit Mountain Artworks

 After 25 years in Chitina, Art moved to Homer, Alaska in 2003.

-He continues to manage the business end of the gallery from Homer,
+He returns to manage the business in the summer.

 His talents as a metal smith and sculptor have been utilized in